-The garden is the only other area of the home, not worth tackling to add value to your home.
+The garden is the only other area of the home that is not worth tackling to add value to your home.
 Overhauling the average garden costs £5,000 and returns just £3,237, a loss of -£1,763.

 So what does add value?

-The boiler and central heating is vital to the wellbeing of a house and replacing yours with a brand new system will set you back £2,375, but it will add £4,393 in value.
+The boiler and central heating are vital to the well-being of a house, and replacing yours with a brand new system will set you back £2,375, but it will add £4,393 in value.

 Renovating or fixing the roof (£1,668) and bathroom (£1,387) were also amongst the areas of the home where home improvements were money well spent.